athowes/thesis/README.md

 - I ran Laplace marginals with emprirical Bayes for the Naomi ELGM but did not have enough time to present the results and integrate them into the discussion.
 This would be of interest to do.
+- For the section about Naomi as an ELGM, it would be valuable to note 1) which features are possible in `R-INLA` (and exactly why or why not) 2) whether the feature is an important non-linearity of the model or more of a trivial notation issue.

 ### General